Mattillac/link_list_dsa/README.md

 ###  _Feel free to try my program_

 # Here's the Assignment:
-## Assignment
-## Update the sample code and create the following methods
+### Update the sample code and create the following methods

 ### a. remove_beginning(self)
  ### (this will return the data that was removed at the beginning)